Design for Freedom | 21st Serpentine Pavilion

 Black Chapel | June 10 – October 16 2022

-While traveling in London between June and October 2022, visit this year’s Serpentine Galleries Pavilion, Black Chapel by Theaster Gates.
+This year’s Serpentine Pavilion, Black Chapel was on view from June 9 through October 16.
 The Serpentine Pavilion in Kensington Gardens has been designed and built by some of the most noteworthy names in international architecture.
-Theaster Gates‘ Black Chapel is realised with the architectural support of Adjaye Associates.
+Theaster Gates‘ Black Chapel was realized with the architectural support of Adjaye Associates.

-This year, Design for Freedom is the Responsible Materials Advisor, and has worked with Serpentine Galleries and its project team to prioritize ethical procurement.
+Design for Freedom was the Responsible Materials Advisor, and worked with Serpentine Galleries and its project team to prioritize ethical procurement.
+The Pavilion is the first completed international Design for Freedom Pilot Project.
 Read more in the Press Release.

-Conceived as a space for gathering, meditation and participation, with an emphasis on sacred music, Black Chapel will become a platform for Serpentine Galleries’ live program throughout the summer and beyond, offering reflection, connection and joy to the public.
-While the Pavilion begins its life in Kensington Gardens, it will be re-sited to a permanent location in the future.
+Conceived as a space for gathering, meditation and participation, with an emphasis on sacred music, Black Chapel became a platform for Serpentine Galleries’ live programs offering reflection, connection and joy to the public.
+Now that the Pavilion is closed, it will be re-sited to a new permanent location.

 Artist and Designer: Theaster Gates

 Theaster Gates (b.
 1973) creates works that engage with space theory, land development, sculpture and performance.
 Drawing on his interest and training in urban planning and preservation, the artist redeems spaces that have been left behind.
 His work contends with the notion of Black space as a formal exercise, one defined by collective desire, artistic agency and the tactics of a pragmatist.